Storing water supplies for the future

 Water from rainfall and snow melt percolates down through the soil and fractures in the rock formations and collects to form aquifers.
 Castle Rock Water utilizes water from three aquifers ranging from 1,000 to 2,000 feet beneath the Earth's surface.
 In the past, these aquifers have been the primary source of water for many South Metro communities.

-A major benefit of underground reservoirs is that water stored deep underground doesn't evaporate like supplies stored in conventional surface reservoirs nor is it exposed to surface pollution which in turn requires extensive treatment.
+A major benefit of underground reservoirs is that water stored deep underground doesn't evaporate like supplies stored in conventional surface reservoirs nor is it exposed to surface pollution which in turn requires more extensive treatment.

-Two ASR wells near the Ray Waterman Treatment Plant are also equipped with down-hole power generation.
+Two ASR wells near the Ray Waterman Treatment Plant are also equipped with down-hole power generation turbines.
 These wells are some of the first in the nation to add the ability to generate power as water is pumped back down into the aquifer.
 This endeavor greatly reduces the energy costs required for well pumping and potentially will add electricity back to the grid.